EmPRISE Robotics Laboratory

 Contact-Rich Planning for Safe Whole-arm Manipulation and Control

 I am researching contact-rich global planning for whole-arm manipulation (first-author), focusing on ways to combine Model Predictive Control with offline planning to enable robot arms to move around humans while safely making contact across the entire robot arm and regulating contact forces.
 I am specifically using a robot arm equipped with 28 external haptic force sensors (taxels) so that MPC can regulate forces in real time.
-My key insight is that reasoning about manipulability at contact locations as part of the cost function in sampling-based planning should create trajectories that ensure the robot has enough flexibility of movement at contact points for the MPC to effectively regulate contact forces, avoid local minima, and safely react to unexpected human movements with minimal disruption to the overall goal.
+My key insight is that reasoning about manipulability at contact locations as part of the cost function when performing trajectory optimization should create trajectories that ensure the robot has enough flexibility of movement at contact points for the MPC to effectively regulate contact forces, avoid local minima, and safely react to unexpected human movements with minimal disruption to the overall goal.
 Guiding the MPC along the least dangerous path should allow for more effective and safe robotics for pHRI.

 This experience has been absolutely crucial with regards to understanding and experiencing the full cycle of research.
 I worked on my own research project with complete independence other than weekly advisor meetings: performing literature review, narrowing down key exploration topics and strategies, building code infrastructure, deriving and implementing various original algorithms, testing my methods, adjusting my focus, iterating, and writing reports on my findings.